 - Mental disorders

-Thus, the manifestation of NET symptoms often mimics a large number of different diseases common in the general population, the diagnosis, and treatment of which are performed by a primary care physician – your doctor.
-The natural development of NET is accompanied by the so-called carcinoid syndrome.
+Thus, the manifestation of NET symptoms often mimics a large number of different diseases common in the general population.
+The diagnosis and treatment of such pathologies are performed by a primary care physician – your doctor.
+The natural development of NET may also be accompanied by the so-called carcinoid syndrome.

 Treatment of neuroendocrine cancer begins with diagnostics, during which the tumor is visualized, its size and localization are assessed, the histological type of tumor and the stage of cancer are established.
-Methods used in the diagnosis of neuroendocrine tumors include:
+Methods that are used in making the diagnosis of neuroendocrine tumors include:

 - Primary examination and consultation with your doctor